xinminlabs/plugin-ruby/README.md

 # xinminlabs-plugin-ruby

-This is a fork of prettier [plugin-ruby](https://github.com/prettier/plugin-ruby), which contains the following changes
+This is a fork of prettier [plugin-ruby](https://github.com/prettier/plugin-ruby), which is used in [Awesome Code](https://awesomecode.io)

+It contains the following changes

 ### do not add line break for aref node